thykes/uiGradients/README.md

-## JSON Data
+## Data
-The gradients data can be fetched in json directly from the gradients.json file.
+While there is no official api, all the gradients are present in the `gradients.json` file.
+The code below is an example of fetching the data via CURL
 ```
 curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET https://raw.githubusercontent.com/ghosh/uiGradients/master/gradients.json
 ```